etrommer/bikex/index.md

 If you have purchased a bicycle ticket, we would like to encourage you to begin the trip to the parallel universe by bicycle.
 By "you" we especially mean those of you who until now thought that "travelling by bicycle" means travelling to Nauen by train and then cycling the last bit.
 Especially in this very different year, however, it would be very important to us not to provoke overcrowded, stuffy trains.

- That's why we've come up with a very special, medium-sporty event this year.
+That's why we have come up with a medium-sporty event in a class of its own that is also almost CO2-neutral.
 For the first time, we are offering two guided bike tours for the journey:
 - On Friday morning we will set off from [Blochplatz near S Gesundbrunnen](https://www.openstreetmap.org/?mlat=52.54940&mlon=13.38590#map=19/52.54940/13.38590).
 The route is about 45 km long.
 - Alternatively, on Friday afternoon we will accompany you on an even shorter route.
 From [S-Bahn station Hennigsdorf](https://www.openstreetmap.org/?mlat=52.63762&mlon=13.20489#map=18/52.63762/13.20489) it's only 24 km to happiness.